redfox2045/ceg-4900-lab1/README.md

    mkfifo /tmp/f
    cat /tmp/f | /bin/sh -i 2>&1 | nc -l 1234 >/tmp/f
    ```
+2. Would this be considered a reverse or a bind shell?
+3. What complications would there be in setting up a reverse shell from our AWS
+   system to your home PC?
 2. Do you feel comfortable leaving this command running?
 What would happen
    if someone else connected to this socket?